Paco de Lucía: 1990s

 Although the sextet had declined after 1986, in 1990 they got together to record Zyryab, a groundbreaking Arabic flamenco/jazz album with jazz pianist Chick Corea and fellow virtuoso flamenco guitarist Manolo Sanlúcar.
 The album is named after Ziryab, an 8th–9th century Shiraz-born poet/musician at the Umayyad court in Córdoba, credited with introducing to Spain the Persian lute, which evolved into the Spanish guitar—and according to some, established flamenco itself.
 One track on the album, a tarantas, is dedicated to Sabicas.
-The album was critically well-received; Jazz Times praised the passion and rhythm of the musicians featuring on the album.
+The album was critically well-received; JazzTimes praised the passion and rhythm of the musicians featuring on the album.

 Until asked to perform and interpret Joaquín Rodrigo's Concierto de Aranjuez in 1991, de Lucía was not proficient at reading musical notation.
 Biographer Pohren, however, at the time of writing his biography in 1992, said that he was still not proficient and had found a bizarre way of learning the piece, locking himself away.

 His performance with the orchestra under Edmon Colomer was highly acclaimed, a sensitive, atmospheric rendition that composer Rodrigo himself praised, describing it as "pretty, exotic, inspired ...
 I might add that Paco plays it with a great deal of feeling, far more than is normally heard.
 And that goes for the orchestra that backs him up."
 In 1992, he performed live at the bullring at Seville Expo '92, and a year later on the Plaza Mayor in Madrid, playing "La Barrosa".
-In 1995, he and Bryan Adams recorded the hit song and video "Have You Ever Really Loved A Woman" on the soundtrack for the American film Don Juan DeMarco.
+In 1995, he and Bryan Adams recorded the hit song and video "Have You Ever Really Loved a Woman?" on the soundtrack for the American film Don Juan DeMarco.

 In 1996, his first "golden hits" album, Antología, was in the top 20 in Spain for at least 16 weeks, selling over 65,000 copies.
-In 1997, de Lucía performed in a tribute show to the assassinated Spanish politician Miguel Angel Blanco, alongside Julio Iglesias, Los Del Rio, and other musicians.
+In 1997, de Lucía performed in a tribute show to the assassinated Spanish politician Miguel Ángel Blanco, alongside Julio Iglesias, Los del Rio, and other musicians.
 In 1998 he released and produced Luzia, dedicated to his dying mother (hence the Portuguese spelling of her name).
 It is considered to be one of de Lucía's most complete and mature artistic statements.